jgscott/learnR/flu/flu.md

 The data you'll look at contain weekly data from the Centers for Disease Control on the number of influenza-like illnesses reported in the south-eastern United States.
-This column is labeled "TILI" in the two data files below.
+This column is labeled "cdcflu" in the data file.
 The data run from 2008 through the last week of 2011.

 In addition, you have information on 86 flu-related search terms from Google's databases.
 Some are obvious ("how.long.does.flu.last"); some